jakobschultz/home-lab/documentation/hardware-details.md

-# Details of Homelab Hardware
+# Details of Home Lab Hardware

-Work in Progress
+Document details of hardware such as, model, os, etc.

+#Mikrotik Router